 For full details of the application procedures for graduate courses at Oxford University, and to apply on-line, please see the University's Application Guide and the University's on-line Graduate Studies Prospectus.

 Applications are considered first by the relevant department.
 If an application is successful and a departmental offer is made, the application is then considered by the candidate's college of preference (or by an allocated college if no college preference is indicated).
 A departmental offer guarantees a place at a college, but not necessarily at the college of preference.

 Jesus College Selection Criteria

 Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.

-Applications are considered for any of the courses in which the College offers admission.
+Applications are usually only considered for the courses in which the College offers admission.
 Please consult the relevant course page for a list of which colleges offer your chosen course.